mixpanel/mixpanel-react-native/README.md

 # **track(eventName, properties)**
 To Track an event with properties.
      Properties are optional and can be added only if needed.
-     Properties will allow you to segment your events in your mixpanel reports.
+     Properties will allow you to segment your events in your Mixpanel reports.
      If the event is being timed, the timer will stop and be added as a property.

 ### **Example**